Salvador Dali - Les Invalides (Place des Invalides)

-Dalí was known for his role in Surrealism.
-He was also a seminal example of celebrity showmanship and the cult of personality, a phenomenon that dominates popular culture today.
-Dali was always a colorful and flamboyant presence.
-This is reflected by his signature cape, wide-eyed expression and trademark upturned waxed mustache, Dalí was a master of self-promotion and spectacle.
+Dalí is known for his role in Surrealism.
+He is also a seminal example of celebrity showmanship and the cult of personality, a phenomenon that dominates popular culture today.
+Dali is always a colorful and flamboyant presence.
+This is reflected by his signature cape, wide-eyed expression and trademark upturned waxed mustache, Dalí is a master of self-promotion and spectacle.

 Click on this link for additional background information on Salvador Dali.